 If you are getting in late or need to catch an early flight, the Hyatt Regency at MCO is a really nice option.

-The rooms have been recently renovated, offer Hyatt Grand Beds, and 65 inch TVs.
+The rooms have been recently renovated, and offer Hyatt Grand Beds and 65-inch TVs.
 So even though you are about 30 minutes from the parks, you will be very comfortable.

-Hot Tip: With runway views from their soundproof rooms to a rooftop heated pools, this hotel is also heaven for #AvGeeks.
+Hot Tip: With runway views from their soundproof rooms to a rooftop heated pool, this hotel is also heaven for #AvGeeks.

 This may be the crown jewel of Hyatts in Orlando, and the reviews back it up.